Olga MykhoparkinaDec 16, 2022

 What do your most successful content pieces have in common?
 Are some topics performing better than others?
 You should find out what your target audience reacts to the most!

 A well-chosen topic helps to drive more traffic to your website.
+Check out the best SaaS content marketing blogs to get inspired.

 The more clicks you can get in the search results, the better because the click-through rate (CTR) is a Google ranking factor.
 The search result with a page title nobody clicks through will go down in ranking because Google assumes that other blog posts better match a search intent.